seagreen/Jcase/README.md

 ## Code Katas

-Write katas as Tsuites.
+Write katas as Jsuites.
 Solve them in any language.

 An example solution to FooBar:

 ```
-import tsuitekata # As yet unbuilt
+import jsuitekata # As yet unbuilt

 def foobar(num):
     if num % 3 == 0 and num % 5 == 0: